PalamarchukOleksii/IDSS-labs/README.md

 ---

-## Special Instructions for Lab 4
+## Special Instructions for Lab 4 and Lab 5

 ### Kaggle API Key Required

-**Lab 4 depends on datasets from Kaggle.
-You must set up your Kaggle API key before running any scripts in this lab.**
+**Both Lab 4 and Lab 5 depend on datasets from Kaggle.
+You must set up your Kaggle API key before running any scripts in these labs.**

 To do this: